uhop/koa-cognito-middleware/README.md

 # Versions

+- 1.4.0 &mdash; *Added support for an auth cookie*
 - 1.3.0 &mdash; *Split off the common functionality to [cognito-toolkit](https://www.npmjs.com/package/cognito-toolkit)*
 - 1.2.0 &mdash; *Added a utility to lazily retrieve an access token by client ID and a secret*
 - 1.1.0 &mdash; *Added a utility to auto-retrieve an access token by client ID and a secret*